 It’s spring, and that means it’s time to start thinking about pretty flowers and warmer weather!
 Some of us are even thinking of upgrading to a larger home with a newer kitchen or even downsizing to a home that’s a little more convenient but still has all the designer finishes.

 Things are already heating up in the real estate market this year, marking an early spring for home sellers and buyers.
 Still, if you have a home to sell, the process of buying your next dream home may be a little daunting.
 But the good news is the number of homes for sale is low and interest rates are even lower.
-The Charlotte Regional Realtor Association released the latest statistics this week about the real estate market in the Queen City.
-The number of new home listings are down 2 percent from last year and there is only a 3.9 month supply of homes, according to the CRRA.
+The Charlotte Regional Realtor Association released the latest statistics this week about the Queen City real estate market.
+The number of new home listings is down 2 percent from last year and there is only a 3.9-month supply of homes, according to the CRRA.
 Home sales are up more than 20 percent from last year, and the average sales price is up 6 percent, too!
-Pending sales are up nearly 40 percent from last year too.
+Pending sales are up nearly 40 percent from last year.

-Even though it’s a seller’s market out there, you’ll still need to put your best foot forward to get the highest possible offer in a short amount of time.
-And you need to prepare your home now for the hot selling market this spring.
+Even though it’s a seller’s market out there, you’ll still need to put your best foot forward to get the highest possible offer quickly.
+And you need to prepare your home now for the hot-selling market this spring.